eNMS-automation/eNMS/README.md

 # Coming up next

-- A notification system (send the results of an automation task via mail or Slack)
 - Gitlab support (e.g push the logs of an automation task to gitlab)
 - RADIUS + Active Directory authentication